The Ethics of Working with People with Cancer 3 CE hours

 Setting your boundaries with clients in a gentle but firm way is necessary for creating financial stability and safeguarding your own mental health.
 Educating clients about our own expectations with compassion, humanity, and even the use of humor is actually showing them a kindness.
 In this class we’ll condense tricky issues like confidentiality, sexual attraction, and dual relationships, fee-setting and other policies into simple, understandable terms.
 Ethics classes tend to focus on the boundaries of the client, and while we’ll discuss those as well, the focus of this class is on the little-examined issue of maintaining our own boundaries for the highest good of the therapeutic relationship.
 This class is interactive; feel free to bring your own ethical dilemmas to the table for peer review.

-For information on Lymphatic Drainage Massage Training click here
+For information on Indian Head Massage Training click here

 Laura Allen started attending classes in bodywork in 1993 and became a Licensed Massage Therapist & Bodyworker in 1999, after spending more than 20 years in the restaurant business.
 She is a graduate of Shaw University and The Whole You School of Massage & Bodywork.